SEO vs. SEM vs. content marketing — how do they differ, and how do they work together for maximum results?

 SEO works by optimizing a site’s ranking signals so that search engines can crawl it effectively and rank it in relevant search results.
 It requires having high-quality keyword-optimized content, a user-friendly site architecture, and a strong backlink profile.
 The process typically focuses on the following four SEO components:

-- On-page SEO – using relevant keywords to optimize the on-page elements of your website such as the content, title tag, meta description, and URL.
-Based on the State of SEO 2021 survey, this is the most important ranking factor.
+- On-page SEO – using relevant keywords to optimize the on-page elements of your website, such as the content, title tag, meta description, and URL.

 - Off-page SEO – improving the off-page signals coming from other websites so that search engines can understand the relevance and credibility of your site.
 It involves getting backlinks from reputable sites with high domain authority (DA) to boost trust and authority signals.
 Search engines also sometimes look at social media signals to rank your page.

 - User behavior – such as click-through rate, bounce rate, and time on site.
 This allows search engines to determine the relevance of your page for a particular search.
-If people are bouncing soon after they land on your page, for example, search engines might determine that it’s not a good fit for that particular search query.
-According to the above survey, this is the second most important ranking factor.
+If people are bouncing soon after they land on your page, search engines might determine that it’s not a good fit for that particular search query.

 How search engine marketing (SEM) works